-Dr. McTier has been an active participant in the Kennedy Center American College Theater Festival (KCACTF), and his production of LOST, an original piece about the effects of war on women, was invited to and performed at the 2004 Region 5 Festival in Denver.
-That same year, he was awarded a Kennedy Center Faculty Fellowship to the National Critics Institute at the O’Neill Theater Center, and he returned to the O’Neill in 2010 for the National Puppetry Conference.
+Dr. McTier has been an active participant in the Kennedy Center American College Theater Festival.
+Three of his productions have been invited to and performed at KCACTF region festivals: I of the Beholder (2001), a devised installation about mental illness and creativity; LOST (2004), a devised performance about the effects of war on women; and, Machinal (2015), for which he received a national award from the Kennedy Center as “Distinguished Director of a Play.”
+In 2004, he was received a faculty fellowship to the National Critics Institute at the O’Neill Theater Center, and he returned to the O’Neill in 2010 for the National Puppetry Conference.
 In 2013, he was awarded the Association for Theatre in Higher Education’s (ATHE) “Innovation in Teaching Prize” for Region 6.
-His production of Machinal was performed at the 2015 Region 6 Festival in San Angelo; for this production, he received a national award from the Kennedy Center as “Distinguished Director of a Play.”
-During the summer of 2016, McTier participated in the Dramaturgy Intensive at the MFA Playwrights’ Workshop at the Kennedy Center.
+In 2016, McTier participated in the Dramaturgy Intensive at the MFA Playwrights’ Workshop at the Kennedy Center.

 Named to Who’s Who in America and Who’s Who Among America’s Teachers, he spent seventeen summers teaching gifted and talented high school students at the governors programs in Georgia (Governor’s Honors Program), Virginia (Governor’s School for the Visual and Performing Arts), and Missouri (Missouri Fine Arts Academy).
 Dr. McTier also taught high school for one year and continues to hold Texas teacher certification in theatre arts for grades 6-12.
 He also oversees all theatre majors at SHSU pursuing teacher certification.

-Keenly interested in different lands and cultures, Dr. McTier has traveled extensively throughout the U.S. and to 55 countries.
-In 2012, he was a Fulbright Scholar to Kosovo, where he taught Aesthetics at the University of Prishtina and directed Njerëz Me Shresa Të Thyera (“Men with Broken Hopes”) at the National Theatre.
+Keenly interested in different lands and cultures, Dr. McTier has traveled throughout the U.S. and to 56 countries.
+He was a 2012 Fulbright Scholar to Kosovo, where he taught at the University of Prishtina and directed Njerëz Me Shresa Të Thyera (“Men with Broken Hopes”) at the National Theatre.
 Upon returning, he served a three-year appointment on the Fulbright National Review Committee for the Balkans.
-In 2016, he received an NEH grant to participate in the Summer Institute “American Muslims: History, Culture and Politics” in Washington, D.C.
-He recently finished a year abroad as a Fulbright Scholar to Romania with assignments at the University of Bucharest and UNATC in Bucharest (Fall 2016) and Babeș-Bolyai University in Cluj (Spring 2017).
+In 2016, he received an NEH grant to attend the Summer Institute “American Muslims: History, Culture and Politics” in DC.
+He recently finished a year abroad as a Fulbright Scholar to Romania with assignments at the University of Bucharest and UNATC in Bucharest (Fall 2016) and Babes-Bolyai University in Cluj (Spring 2017).

 Ph.D., Theatre History and Criticism, University of Texas, 1995